HakimiX/Freya/freya-infrastructure/README.md

 ### AWS Credentials
+The AWS provider is used to interact with resources supported by AWS.
+The provider is configured with the proper credentials before usage.
+The configuration for the AWS provider is derived from Environment variables or using Shared Configuration and Credentials Files

 #### Shared Configuration and Credentials Files
 The AWS CLI stores sensitive credential information that you specify with `aws configure` in a local file named `credentials`, in a folder named `.aws` in the home directory.